Last summer I tried gardening for the very first time. Armed with recycled

 Lady Monstera her voice.

-Seeing the plant’s internal state read in real time was absolutely
+Seeing the plant’s internal state update in real time was absolutely

 thrilling!
 I tracked water and light changes over 5-second intervals, and